skibinska/testing/README.md

 ## What is Travis CI?

-* Continuous Integration service.
-* Free for open-source projects.
 * Travis sets up “hooks” with GitHub to automatically run tests at specified times.
-* By default, these are set up to run after a pull request is created or when code is pushed up to GitHub.
+  By default, these are set up to run after a pull request is created or when code is pushed up to GitHub.

 ## What is Code Climate?